-We will continue to work with colleagues in HSCP to ascertain demand for specialist accommodation for people with learning disabilities for example, and developing new suitable properties where appropriate
+Action 5.5: We will continue to work with colleagues in HSCP to ascertain demand for supported accommodation for people with learning disabilities developing new suitable properties where appropriate

 Other groups required particular housing and one such group are our Gypsy Traveller community who live at our settled site at Dennystoun Forge.
 We are aware from our scoping works for this report that new and different accommodation options may be required for this group and we will explore this need along with committing to continue to improve, monitor and engage with residents to ensure the site is the best it can be.

-We will explore to potential need for more and different accommodation options at Dennystoun Forge whilst continuing to improve the site and work with residents to ensure it reflects their ambitions and needs long term.
+Action 5.6: We will explore to potential need for more and different accommodation options at Dennystoun Forge whilst continuing to improve the site and work with residents to ensure it reflects their ambitions and needs long term.